w3f/polkadot-spec/docs/id-extrinsics.md

 ${B}{a}{l}{a}{n}{c}{e}{s}_{{i}}\:={b}{e}{g}\in{\left\lbrace{c}{a}{s}{e}{s}\right\rbrace}{0},&\text{transfer}$ 1, & \text{set_balance} ${2},&\text{force_transfer}$ 3, & \text{transfer_keep_alive} $\ldots&{e}{n}{d}{\left\lbrace{c}{a}{s}{e}{s}\right\rbrace}$

-### 9.3.2.
-Mortality {#id-mortality}
+### -sec-num- Mortality {#id-mortality}

 ###### Definition -def-num- Extrinsic Mortality {#defn-extrinsic-mortality}

 Extrinsic **mortality** is a mechanism which ensures that an extrinsic is only valid within a certain period of the ongoing Polkadot lifetime.
-Extrinsics can also be immortal, as clarified in [Section 9.3.2.2](id-extrinsics#sect-mortality-encoding).
+Extrinsics can also be immortal, as clarified in [Section -sec-num-ref-](id-extrinsics#sect-mortality-encoding).

 The mortality mechanism works with two related values: